TypesettingTools/Aegisub-Motion/README.md

 ## Aegisub-Motion.lua ##

 **Important information**
+- Every time you update, you should delete and regenerate your configuration file(s).
 - This script no longer supports Aegisub 2.1.x.
 [Click here for the last version that does.][oldver]

+### [Documentation][docu] ###

 **TODO**

- - [Documentation][docu].
 - Make _all_ of the gnuplot related code a lot less terrible
 - Remove random unnecessary code (there is still a lot, I bet!)
 - Make UI separate from the backend code

 ### Usage ###